rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

-8. In case you can NOT login to phpMyAdmin without password
+8. In case you can NOT login to phpMyAdmin without password...